Architecture of the medieval cathedrals of England: Historical

 Christianity was carried to England by the Romans and spread throughout Britain, until the 5th century, when it waned through the departure of the Romans and the invasion by Saxons.
 In 597 Pope Gregory sent Augustine as a missionary from Rome to Canterbury where a church was established and run initially by secular canons, then Benedictine monks from the late Saxon period until 1540.
 The present cathedral church at Canterbury is the seat of the Archbishop of Canterbury, Primate of All England.

 As begun by Alfred the Great in 871 and consolidated under William the Conqueror in 1066, England became a politically unified entity at an earlier date than other European countries.
 One of the effects was that the units of government, both of church and state, were comparatively large.
 England was divided into the See of Canterbury and the See of York under two archbishops.
-During the Medieval period there were no more than 17 bishops, far fewer than the numbers in France and Italy.
+During the medieval period there were no more than 17 bishops, far fewer than the numbers in France and Italy.

 Benedictine monasticism, present in England from the 6th century, was greatly extended after the Norman Invasion in 1066.
 There were also a number of Cistercian abbeys, but these were often in remote areas and not destined to become cathedrals.
 The Romanesque architecture of Normandy replaced that of Saxon England, the buildings being generally larger and more spacious, the general arrangement of monastic buildings following those of the great Abbey of Cluny.
 The Romanesque style, of which the English form is often known as Norman architecture, developed local characteristics.

 At the Norman conquest, most English cathedrals were already richly endowed, and as major centres of Norman power they were then able to acquire further lands formerly held by dispossessed English landowners.
 Furthermore, the development of tithe as a compulsory tax on agricultural production resulted in greatly increased incomes for incumbent clergy.
 Although all cathedrals gathered donations from worshippers and pilgrims; in practice major building campaigns were largely, or entirely, funded from the accumulated wealth of the bishop and the chapter clergy.
 The availability of finance largely determined the speed of construction for major projects.
 When money was readily available, cathedral works could proceed with great speed.
-At Winchester, during the Norman period, an entire cathedral of unprecedented size begun in 1079 was built from scratch in less than 20 years.
+At Winchester, during the Norman period, an entire cathedral of unprecedented size begun in 1079 was built from scratch in less than 20 years (although the foundations were skimped, and the tower collapsed in 1107).